WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 ```

-## Equipment Fixes
-Executive Card no longer fails if you open Multi Shops *too quickly*.

-For Retool, Enigma, Bottled Chaos
-- Sawmerang not bleeding if you don't have the equipment.
-- Milky Chrysalis flight will always have wings.

 ## Stage Fixes

 Temporary Item Vendors being 10x more common than intended on SotS stages.

 Verdant Falls: No longer half as likely as other stage 1s.\
 Distant Roost: No longer twice as likely. *(1.5x now, they are still variants)*\
 Titanic Plains: No longer twice as likely. *^*